turnerlabs/harbor-client/readme.md

 **Experimental docker-compose like features**

-Run an existing docker-compose app on Harbor with a similar workflow.
+Define and run multi-container Docker applications on Harbor.

-Assuming you have a docker-compose.yml in your current directory, you can bring up a service with
+Assuming you have a docker-compose.yml in your current directory, you can bring up a shipment with...

 ```
-$ harbor up
+$ harbor up --user foo
 ```

-- updates environment variables (in docker-compose.yml)
+- updates environment variables
-- sets replicas
+- updates replicas
 - triggers
-- waits for elb to come up

-To stop a service, remove containers, and delete the ELB
+To stop a shipment, remove containers, and delete the ELB

 ```
-$ harbor down
+$ harbor down --user foo
 ```

 - updates replicas=0
 - triggers

+Missing features here are:

+- dynamically creating a shipment if it doesn't already exist
+- multi-container support
+- access logs

 This diagram shows how we can take an existing docker-compose.yml file that describes a containerized app, and run it on a variety of backends.